Skip to content

 An agreed value car insurance policy guarantees that if your car is written off or stolen, you will receive a set amount of money for it.
 This sum is agreed when you set up the policy and it is based on the car’s market value at that point.

-These policies aren’t standard and are mainly used for people who have slightly unusual cars.
-This can include classic cars, kit cars, those with modifications, and high-performance cars.
+These policies aren’t standard and are mainly used for people who have slightly unusual cars, such as classic cars, kit cars, those with modifications, and high-performance cars.

-Without an agreed value car insurance policy, a standard car insurance policy would pay out an amount of money based on the car’s value at the time, if it’s written off or stolen and can’t be repaired.
-This could be less than the amount you paid when you bought the car and when you first took out the insurance policy.
+In contrast, a standard car insurance policy pays out an amount of money based on the car’s value at the time it’s written off or stolen.
+This can be less than the amount you paid when you bought the car and when you first took out the insurance policy.

-With an agreed value policy, you’ll be guaranteed a set amount so there’s no risk of losing money - however these policies are more expensive than standard car insurance cover, so you will also pay higher monthly premiums.
+With an agreed value policy, there’s no such risk of losing money.
+But these policies are more expensive than standard car insurance cover, so you will also pay higher monthly premiums.

-When do I need an agreed value policy?
+Do I need an agreed value policy for my car?

-Do I need to prove how much my car is worth?
+How do I prove how much my car is worth?

-• Photos: you’ll need to take photos of the inside and outside of the car, including the engine, and any unique parts of the car or modifications
+You’ll need to take photos of the inside and outside of the car, including the engine, and any unique parts of the car or modifications.

-• Receipts: the insurer will need to see a copy of the receipt from when you bought the car and you may need to show examples of similar cars, with their price
+The insurer will need to see a copy of the receipt from when you bought the car and you may need to show examples of similar cars, with their price.

-• Documentation: if you’ve made changes to the car or it’s been repaired, you’ll need to show any letters or receipts detailing what has taken place
+If you’ve made changes to the car or it’s been repaired, you’ll need to show any letters or receipts detailing what has taken place.

-• Valuation: depending on the type of car, an insurer may ask for an independent valuation of your car
+Depending on the type of car, an insurer may ask for an independent valuation of your car.

 Pros and cons of agreed value policies

-Agreed value car insurance can be a good option for certain cars, but it is more expensive than standard car insurance so it won’t be for everyone.
-Here we look at the main pros and cons:
+Agreed value car insurance can be a good option for certain cars, but it is more expensive than standard car insurance, so it won’t be for everyone.
+Here are the key things to weigh up before you jump into the agreed value insurance world:

 Pros: